joustava/CarND-Behavioral-Cloning-Project/README.md

-The video of one round on track 1, counter-clockwise, can be found from the [assets](./assets/video.mp4) folder
+The video of one round on track 1, counter-clockwise, can be found from the [assets](./assets/video.mp4) folder.
+The activation function used for all the layers was *softsign*

+Batch 64

+dropout 0.8 (first 0.7 but change after datet expansion)

+Epochs 10

 #### 3. Creation of the Training Set & Training Process